-In terms of returns from investment, Eastern has fallen short of achieving a 20% return on equity (ROE), recording 12% instead.
-Furthermore, its return on assets (ROA) of 7.2% is below the US Machinery industry of 7.4%, indicating Eastern's are utilized less efficiently.
-However, its return on capital (ROC), which also accounts for Eastern’s debt level, has increased over the past 3 years from 9.0% to 12%.
+In terms of returns from investment, Eastern has fallen short of achieving a 20% return on equity (ROE), recording 14% instead.
+Furthermore, its return on assets (ROA) of 6.1% is below the US Machinery industry of 6.4%, indicating Eastern's are utilized less efficiently.
+And finally, its return on capital (ROC), which also accounts for Eastern’s debt level, has declined over the past 3 years from 11% to 9.0%.
+This correlates with an increase in debt holding, with debt-to-equity ratio rising from 5.3% to 93% over the past 5 years.

 What does this mean?